hazelcast/hazelcast/docs/design/sql/05-ddl.md

 ### 2.2 Description

 `CREATE EXTERNAL TABLE AS` registers a virtual table that references an external storage system.
-It fills the table with data computed by `SELECT` statement.
-The table columns have the names and data types associated with the output columns of the `SELECT` (except that column names can be overridden by an explicit list of names).
+It fills the table with data returned by a `SELECT` statement.
+The table columns have the names and data types associated with the output columns of the query (except that column names can be overridden by an explicit list of names).

 The table is created in the `public` schema.
 The name of the table must be distinct from the name of any other table in the schema.